“giving thanks to the Father who has qualified us to be partakers of the inheritance of the saints in the light.”

 2. We were delivered from the Satanic realm (v.13).

 The first content of thanks is that God qualified us to share in the inheritance of the saints.
 We are not fit in and of ourselves for heaven.
 We are “qualified” because God qualified us in Christ at the moment of salvation.
 This qualification comes from our status quo with Christ (positional truth).
 We qualify because we are one with Christ.
 Note that God is the one doing the qualifying.
 The reason we give thanks is that God made us sufficient, not deserving (2 Cor 2:16; 3:6)

 2 Tim.
 2:21, “Therefore if anyone cleanses himself from the latter, he will be a vessel for honor, sanctified and useful for the Master, prepared for every good work.”

-We are fit positionally before God eternally by our salvation in Christ; however, we may not be fit for the master’s use even though we are fit for heaven.
+We are fit positionally before God for eternity by our salvation in Christ; however, we may not be fit for the master’s use even though we are fit for heaven.
 We are fit for heaven because the blood of Christ cleansed us from sin, but we may not be clean vessels.
-God will by-pass the unclean saint and use someone with less training, giftedness, or skill.
+God will bypass the unclean saint and use someone with less training, giftedness, or skill.

 We are eternally fit for heaven the moment we receive Christ, but we are not necessarily fit for service.